 Every young person deserve the chance to be creative and reach their highest potential regardless of their background.

-We want to help increase the likelihood of young people from different community groups in West London and overall London taking part in the arts, irrespective of where they live or what minority group, gender, social education or financial circumstances.
+We want to help increase the likelihood of young people from different community groups in London taking part in the arts, irrespective of where they live or what minority group, gender, social education or financial circumstances.
 In addressing these priorities we seek to increase attendance and participation by supporting the public to help shape local arts by increasing choice and opportunities for young people to experience and be inspired.

-Creating Society with dance Camp is a unique experience for young people where they will be creative and interact with other cultures as part of personal development, removing stereotypes, empowering social inclusion, peace building and developing creative skills.
+Creating Society with dance Program is a unique experience for young people where they will be creative and interact with other cultures as part of personal development, removing stereotypes, empowering social inclusion, peace building and developing creative skills.
 This will improve quality of life under cultural mediated conditions of freedom and prevail a human language consisting of categories of creativity and of productivity.

 With the recent funding opportunity for the Great Place Scheme we have been successful with our application have secured funding by National Lottery, Arts Council England, Heritage Lottery Fund and managed by OPDC.

 We believe it can help improve quality of life for individuals and their communities by illustrating the positive side that Hip Hop dance culture has to offer and using dance as a tool to inspire, motivate and unite young people whiles focusing on youth development, diversity, promoting physical, mental well- being and provide opportunities for them to channel their energy and creativity with a positive behaviour in safe and family environment.
 We want to Celebrate diversity and work to achieve the creative potential in all young people attending the workshops, Social gatherings, Battles and performance by training and supporting each individual regardless of ethnicity, gender, disability, age, sexual orientation or religion.